 - With Energy Skate Park Basics, you might start by showing a skater riding on a frictionless track.
 Suppose a student asks: “What will happen if you add friction?”
 Instead of giving them the answer immediately, ask the class a follow-up question that directs students to think about the key ideas, e.g. “What will happen to the total energy if friction is included?”
 Solicit any conflicting student ideas here -- will total energy go down because energy is lost to heat, or is total energy still conserved?
 Use the simulation and the bar-chart representation of energy to show students the results and resolve this conflict.
 Students can see that the thermal energy increases, while the kinetic energy decreases, resulting in a constant total energy.

 How do I pair PhET simulations with Peer Instruction and Clicker Questions?

-Another way to ask students to think about what is happening in the simulation is through clicker questions and peer instruction [Keller et al. 2007, Moore et al. 2013, Moore et al. 2014].
+Another way to ask students to think about what is happening in the simulation is through clicker questions and peer instruction (Keller et al. 2006; Moore, Herzog, and Perkins 2013; Moore et al. 2014).
 Clicker questions are multiple-choice questions, designed to give students an opportunity to discuss and make sense of concepts related to the simulation.
 Students think about the question on their own, and vote, and then discuss with their neighbors to explain and understand each others' reasoning.
 After a final vote, the instructor holds a whole-class discussion about the question and the reasons behind the answers.
 Recommendations for facilitating the Peer Instruction in the classroom can be found here.

 What are some techniques for writing effective clicker questions with PhET?